|Birth: ||Oct. 29, 1825|

 |Death: ||Mar.
 28, 1915|

-Abraham Harris was the son of William Harris and Hannah Hill.
-His siblings were John, Esther, Ezra, Isaac, Jacob, Mary and Jesse A. The family came to the United States when Abe was four years old and settled at Amsterdam, New York.
+The Harris family came to the United States when Abe was four years old and settled at Amsterdam, New York.
 At age twenty-one he enlisted at Utica, New York for service in the war with Mexico.
 He was 5 feet 9 1/2 inches tall, black hair, black eyes and a florid complexion.
 He enlisted for five years on 20 January 1847 and was trained at Governors Island, New York.
 In July he arrived at Vera Cruz, Mexico and was assigned to Company F, Eighth Infantry Regiment.
-He fought in the battles at Contreras, Churubusco, Molino del Rey ad Chapultepec.
-After the armistice the Eighth was ordered to Jefferson Barracks, Missouri to settle a squabble betweeen General W. J. Worth and General Winfield Scott.
-Eventually this was settled and the Eighth was ordered to the Texas frontier.
+After the armistice the Eighth was ordered to Jefferson Barracks, Missouri.
+Eventually the Eighth was ordered to the Texas frontier.
 They landed at Port Lavaca, Texas in December 1848 only to be met by cholera.
 They moved inland and set up camp near San Antonio.
 So many of them died from cholera, including General Worth, that they were delayed in being assigned to various posts.
 On 6 October 1849 Company F under the command of Captain Robert P. Maclay arrived at the outpost on the Trinity and went to work building an army post.
 When his five year enlistment was up on 20 January 1852 he was discharged a sergeant-major by Brevet Lieutenant Colonel James V. Bomford.

 He was given a warrant for 160 acres which he used to get land on the West Fork.
 Not being a farmer, he soon disposed of this land and built a building in the growing village of Fort Worth.
 He married Margaret Connor 22 June 1853 and they started housekeeping in the back part of this building and the front part was his cabinet shop.
 In his youth he had probably been apprenticed to a master craftsman and learned the art of cabinet making.
 He raised a family and became involved in the village affairs.
 Margaret died 23 February 1861 and Texas seceded from the Union.
 Abe bought a slave to take care of his three children, under the watchful eye of his mother-in-law, Lucinda Connor, at her home in Arlington Heights.
 Then he enlisted 26 January 1862.